Launch your book to five-star reviews

 Let's go over each step.

-1. Place your book on the right virtual shelf
+1. Place your book on the right shelf

 Market research and competitive analysis is an essential step in positioning your book to make sure it sells.
 Use Amazon’s Amazon Advanced Search to identify books like yours.
 Use keywords and the date field to narrow your search.
 You may also want to specify format such as “paperback,” and “bestselling” to display the best of the best books, and “latest” to display the latest published books.
 Here’s what to look for:

-2. Build a marketing street team with beta readers
+2. Build a marketing street team with early readers

 Beta readers are early readers who will give you feedback on your book.
 When scouting beta readers, try to find people who love to read, who are in your target audience, and are not afraid to give you honest feedback.
 You can find beta readers in your personal, professional, and social connections, forums, and among friends and family.